Federico Ceccherini: Club career

 On 12 July 2018, Ceccherini signed with Fiorentina.

 On 5 October 2020, he joined Hellas Verona on a season-long loan.
 Verona held an obligation to purchase his rights if certain conditions were met.

+On 15 August 2023, Ceccherini moved on a season-long loan to Fatih Karagümrük in Turkey.

+On 30 August 2024, Ceccherini signed a two-year contract with Cremonese in Serie B.